ark-network/ark/server/README.md

 $ ark redeem --address <onchain_address> --amount 12100
 ```

-In the case of the ASP is not responding, `ark` can leave the ark unilaterally (`--amount` is not necessary since `--force` will redeem all funds):
+In the case of the ASP is not responding, you can leave the ark unilaterally (`--amount` is not necessary since `--force` will redeem all funds):

 ```
 $ ark redeem --address <onchain_address> --force